DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 INTRO:
 ------
-This readme holds version info, TODO and DONE lists for the BigBag-4-XKB repo.
+This readme holds version info, TODO and DONE lists for the BigBagKbdTrixXKB repository.

 For more general info, see the [main repo README][BBREADME].